dwyl/flutter-stopwatch-tutorial/README.md

   }
 ```

-In this function, we are fetching
+In this function,
+we are fetching
 all the timers inside the `Timer` table of
 the Drift database.
 After fetching all the timers,
 we use the [`Navigator`](https://docs.flutter.dev/development/ui/navigation)
 class to navigate to a route.
-In this same function, we define the route.
+In this same function,
+we define the route.
-It will hold a `ListView` consisting of an array of
+It will hold a `ListView`
+consisting of an array of `ListTile`s.
-`ListTile`s.
+In each `ListTile`,
-In each `ListTile` we merely print the `Timer`
+we merely print the `Timer` information -
-information - the `id`, `start` and `stop` fiolds.
+the `id`, `start` and `stop` fields.

-If we try to run the app now, it's likely
+If we try to run the app now,
+it's likely an error stating
-an error `There are multiple heroes that share the same tag within a subtree.`
+`There are multiple heroes that share the same tag within a subtree.`
 is thrown.
-To fix this, simply add a `heroTag` property
+To fix this,
+simply add a `heroTag` property
-to each `FloatingActionButton` inside the `build` function
+to each `FloatingActionButton`
+inside the `build` function
 inside `_StopwatchPageState` widget state class.

 Here's how our `build` function was changed to.